Dave Abercrombie — Resume

 - I helped engineer a common interface to support inline spectrophotometers from our various vendors.

-- I'm currently developing a wxWidgets desktop application for monitoring color quality, driven by a cloud system for remote monitoring.
+- I'm currently developing a wxWidgets desktop application for monitoring color quality, driven by a cloud system for remote monitoring, and recently automated when an inline specrophotometer is involved.

 Consulting — 1+ years - 12/02 to